hylu-dev/hylu-blog/content/posts/ai/intro-to-deep-learning/index.md

   - \\(y\\) is our output \\(p\\) is our target output at the time step
 - Backpropagate the error across unfolded network and update weights.

+### LSTM

+Standard RNN's often suffer from vanishing or exploding gradients when the sequence of data gets too large.
+It doesn't do well on remembering data from very old time steps.
+LSTMs add another component to the network that learns what timesteps should be remembered or forgotten.
+This way, we can keep track of long term sequential data.

 ## Natural Language Processing (NLP)

 The computational treatment of human language.
 Many large datasets of text exist for training known as a *corpus* that are large, structured sets of text for machine learning.

 Generally, the process of creating an NLP model requires a lot of preprocessing of your training text and figuring which method of text chunking and labelling best suits the model you want.

+Later when we talk about word embeddings, the learning component of NLP comes into play where can train a model to set a weights for each word in a vocabulary.

 {{< img class="img-sm" src="https://www.researchgate.net/profile/Kim-Schouten/publication/318138528/figure/fig4/AS:667674447204357@1536197401651/The-NLP-pipeline-used-at-the-basis-of-the-methods-features-compared-to-the-number-of.png">}}